Students are required to be thoroughly familiar with the policies stated below.

 A student receives credit for a course by obtaining a grade of at least D-.

-In the middle of each semester, instructors report to the Registrar those first-year students whose grades at that time are unsatisfactory.
+In the middle of each semester, instructors report to the Registrar those students whose grades at that time are unsatisfactory.
 The students and their academic advisors receive these notices as a matter of routine.

 Eligibility for and Completion of Majors